Using the Facility

 - If you have not been trained to run the cytometers, or if you need assay-specific instruction, make an Assisted Benchtop appointment.
 Email us about experimental design, fluorochrome selection, and appropriate instrumentation.

-- DO NOT make a self-run appointment for any cytometer until you are able to operate the instruments independently.
+- Access to self-appointments is restricted until you are able to operate the instrument(s) independently.

 If you encounter scheduling difficulties or problems finding appropriate times for your experiments, always contact Flow Lab staff.
 We can help.

 - The Flow Lab is staffed from 8am-6pm Monday through Friday.
 We will accommodate requests after hours only if arrangements are made well in advance.